fenio/ugly-nas/README.md

 # How to get that lovely case?

-Once I figure out final version I will post all files needed carve it with your local CNC dealer.
+Once I figure out final version I will post all files needed to carve it with your local CNC dealer.